MCP Integration Guide¶

 Precedence for MCP tool config: JSON request param > CLI args used to start MCP (including COV_LOUPE_OPTS) > built-in defaults (root: '.', raise_on_stale: false, resultset: nil, tracked_globs: [] - no filtering, no tracking).

-CLI-only presentation flags (-f/--format, -s/--source, -c/--context-lines, -C/--color, and CLI -o/--sort-order defaults) never flow into MCP.
-Pass sort_order explicitly in each tool request when you need non-default ordering.
+CLI-only presentation flags (-f/--format, -s/--source, -c/--context-lines, -C/--color, and -o/--sort-order) never flow into MCP.
+Pass sort_order explicitly in each project_coverage tool request when you need non-default ordering.

 Data caching: Coverage data is cached in a global singleton (ModelDataCache) and shared across all CoverageModel instances.
 When the resultset file changes (based on file signature and MD5 digest), the cache automatically reloads fresh data.
 Model instances themselves are lightweight and created fresh for each tool request.